 Zebra Slime (pictured) – Kiddos obsessed with these stripey animals will have a blast with our zebra slime.
 Perfect for a zoo theme, as well!

 What are some of your favorite slime recipes?
-I’d love to hear about the ones you and the kiddos love making together.
+I’d love to hear about the types of slime you and the kiddos love making together.